TasALERT real-time fire, emergency warnings | FUEL CHECK Tas

 Whether you have Gaelic, Celtic, or Scottish ancestry or simply love the energy of a Highland Gathering, this is your chance to don your kilts, tartans, and sporrans!
 Feel free to dress up and fully immerse yourself in the atmosphere—after all, the more tartan, the better!

 So, whether you’re a bagpipe enthusiast, a lover of Scottish heritage, or just looking for a fantastic cultural event, the Oatlands Highland Gathering is the place to be.
-See you in Callington Park on 5th April 2025—slàinte mhath! 🍀🏴
+See you in Callington Park on the 21st March 2026—slàinte mhath! 🍀🏴